Composition-RL: Compose Your Verifiable Prompts for Reinforcement Learning of Large Language Models: Experimental Details

 In \cref{subsec:exp_setup}, we briefly describe the training setup.
 This appendix provides additional details on our RL training configuration.
 Two settings are particularly important: we enable dynamic sampling~\citep{yu2025dapo} to filter uninformative prompts, and we use rollout correction to mitigate training--inference mismatch~\citep{yao2025tis}.

-\paragraph{Hyperparameters and Rollout Settings.} Unless otherwise specified, we use a unified set of hyperparameters: batch size $256$, learning rate $1\times 10^{-6}$, and no warm-up.
+\paragraph{Hyperparameters and Rollout Settings.} Unless otherwise specified, we use a unified set of hyperparameters: batch size $256$ (rollout batch size is identical to the mini-batch size), learning rate $1\times 10^{-6}$, and no warm-up.
 We also adopt a unified rollout configuration: temperature $1$, \texttt{top\_p} $1$, \texttt{top\_k} $-1$, 8 rollouts per problem, and a maximum output length of 16K tokens.

 \paragraph{Datasets and Verifiers.} For the main experiments in \cref{subsec:finding1} and \cref{subsec:finding2}, we train on the MATH training set~\citep{hendrycks2021math}.
 Following the standard protocol, we exclude the MATH500 test set, leaving roughly 12K training prompts spanning five difficulty levels.
 For the cross-topic experiments in \cref{subsec:finding3}, we utilize the physics subset of MegaScience~\citep{fan2025megascience}, which comprises approximately 23K prompts.